ZenMastersTeam/Zen-UV/mkdocs/select.md

 ![Select Self-Intersecting Faces](img/screen/select/self_intersect_example.png)

 ---
-### Select by UV Area
+### Select by UV Value
-Select faces by their UV area.
+Select faces by their UV values.
 The operator consists of two buttons.
 Where the first is the main operator and the second is an auxiliary operator.
 You can use it to get the area of the selection.

 !!!
 Panel